tarantool/doc/doc/1.7/book/admin/daemon_supervision.rst

 Core dumps
 --------------------------------------------------------------------------------

-Tarantool makes a core dump if it receives any of these signals: SIGSEGV, SIGFPE, SIGABRT or SIGQUIT.
+Tarantool makes a core dump if it receives any of the following signals: SIGSEGV, SIGFPE, SIGABRT or SIGQUIT.
 This is automatic if Tarantool crashes.
-On systems with ``systemd``, ``coredumpctl`` automatically saves core dumps and stack traces in case of a crash.

-For this to work, make sure in advance that:
+On ``systemd``-enabled platforms, ``coredumpctl`` automatically saves core dumps and stack traces in case of a crash.
+Here is a general "how to" for how to enable core dumps on a Unix system:

-* Core dumps are enabled on the system.
-In Linux, you might need to say ``ulimit -c unlimited``, but there are many other reasons why a core dump will not be produced, as explained by "man 5 core".
-Often core dumps are not allowed by default because core dumps can be large.
+1. Ensure session limits are configured to enable core dumps, i.e. say ``ulimit -c unlimited``.
+Check  "man 5 core" for other reasons why a core dump may not be produced.

-* You know what directory core dumps would be written to, and be sure that that directory is writable.
+2. Set a directory for writing core dumps to, and make sure that the directory is writable.
+On Linux, the directory path is set in a kernel parameter configurable via ``/proc/sys/kernel/core_pattern``.

-* A core dump will include stack trace information.
-If you use a binary distribution, this is automatic.
+3. Make sure that core dumps include stack trace information.
+If you use a binary Tarantool distribution, this is automatic.
 If you build Tarantool from source, you will not get detailed information if you pass ``-DCMAKE_BUILD_TYPE=Release`` to CMake.

 To simulate a crash, you can execute an illegal command against a Tarantool
 instance: